 - External links

-- Sources that validate claims and add credibility
+- Sources that validate your claims and add credibility

 - Give readers visual aids